mattavallone/packagebuddy/README.md

 Robot Operating System (ROS) is used to integrate the software.
 ROS is an open-source collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior.
 It serves as a framework for developing robot software that is easily maintainable, scalable, and extendable for many different types of applications.

 ### ROS Packages Used
+Set up a catkin workspace with the following packages.
+Update the launch file for packagebuddy accordingly.

 * create_autonomy
 * realsense-ros
 * cv_camera